electricant/dotfiles/README.md

 # dotfiles

-My dotfiles repository, inspired by (https://www.atlassian.com/git/tutorials/dotfiles).
+My dotfiles repository, inspired by https://www.atlassian.com/git/tutorials/dotfiles.

-The `main` branch just contains the readme, the actual dortfiles are stored in separated brances to avoid polluting the home directory with the readme.
+The `main` branch just contains the readme, the actual dotfiles are stored in separated branches to avoid polluting the home directory with the readme.

 For a quick reference I'll copy-paste here the instuctions from the link above.